Quantifying the value of transient voltage sources: Which resource quantifiers respect conversion hierarchy

 Let $\mathbb{P}$ and $\mathbb{Q}$ be two probability distributions defined on the same probability space $\xi$ with probability densities $p(x)$ and $q(x)$, respectively, then the relative entropy or Kullback-Leibler divergence between $\mathbb{P}$ and $\mathbb{Q}$ is defined as

-The above expression is finite only when $p(x)=0$ implies $q(x)=0$~\cite{Thomas2006}.
+The above expression is finite only when $q(x)=0$ implies $p(x)=0$~\cite{Thomas2006}.
 We let

-where $ \mathcal{P} \equiv p(\vec{\mathcal{V}})$ is the probability distribution for the noisy signal and $\mc{Q} \equiv q(\vec{\mathcal{V}})$ {is probability distribution for the noise corresponding to the internal resistance $R_s$ at the ambient temperature.} $\tau$ is again the pulse duration of the source. $N$ is the number of time steps in the voltage time series, i.e., $\mathcal{V} = (V_1,\cdots, V_N)^T$.
-It is immediate from Eq. \eqref{eq:rel-ent-new} that the value of the monotone for a hotter or cooler than the ambient temperature resistor is nonnegative.
+where $ \mathcal{P} \equiv p(\vec{\mathcal{V}})$ is the probability distribution for the noisy signal and $\mc{Q} \equiv q(\vec{\mathcal{V}})$ {is the probability distribution for the noise corresponding to the internal resistance $R_s$ at the ambient temperature.} $\tau$ is again the pulse duration of the source, such that longer pulses can be more valuable than shorter ones. $N$ is the number of time steps in the voltage time series, i.e., $\mathcal{V} = (V_1,\cdots, V_N)^{\dagger}$.
+Dividing by $N$ counteracts divergence under faster sampling rates (higher $N$).
+Dividing by $R_s$ is to ensure the monotone decreases under the addition of resistance.
+It is immediate from Eq. \eqref{eq:rel-ent-new} that the value of the monotone for a hotter or cooler than the ambient temperature resistor is non-negative.
 We now show that $\mathcal{R} \vsource$ is a resource monotone.